Two years part-time

 Trainee counsellors will usually complete the course part time, in two years, attending university on Thursday afternoons and evenings for twenty weeks and ten Friday and Saturday blocks across each year.
 Trainee counsellors are also required to complete 50 clinical placement hours in year one, and 100 in year two, enabling application towards registration or accreditation with professional bodies such as the British Association of Counselling and Psychotherapy (BACP) and/or the British Association for Cognitive and Behavioural Therapies (BABCP).

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

 Fees and finance

-- Part-time tuition fee: £944 per 20 credits (please contact the Student Centre for further information.
+- UK part-time tuition fee: £944 per 20 credits (please contact the Student Life Centre for further information).

 At the University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with your course that you will need to budget for.

-Students will require placement in a counselling setting that enables them to complete 100 hours of clinical practice which will commence from the second semester of year one.
+- Students will require a placement in a counselling setting that enables them to complete 100 hours of clinical practice which will commence from the second semester of year one.